Rise and Kill First

 Rise and Kill First: The Secret History of Israel's Targeted Assassinations is a 2018 book by Ronen Bergman about the history of targeted assassinations by Israel's intelligence services.
-Its author says that Israel has assassinated more people than any other western country since World War II.
+Its author writes that Israel has assassinated more people than any western country since World War II.
 It portrays the assassinations of British government officials, Hamas, Hezbollah and Palestine Liberation Organization (PLO) leaders, and Iranian nuclear scientists.
 To write the book, Bergman carried out about a thousand interviews with political figures and secret agents and consulted "thousands" of documents.